 “The GM-Saab agreement is a high-profile example of an established small company losing its brand identity within an indifferent corporate structure.” – James Derek Sapienza

-After 20 years of mismanagement and another five of protracted court battles, we agree that it is time to let Saab rest in peace.
+After 20 years of mismanagement and another five of protracted court battles, we agree that it is time to let Saab rest.
 Hold on to your Saab if you have one, it is for sure the end of an era and a fine piece of motoring history.
 Apart from the 9-7x.
-That can just go to hell.